-Our Biology program provides students with a wide range of natural sciences learning experiences to develop foundational skills and research experience to study biology and biological systems.
-We offer a cross-disciplinary approach to students who wish to pursue biological sciences careers and opens opportunities for students to pursue STEM and health professions.
+Biology is an essential branch of natural sciences that studies life, living things, and their processes.
+At Hilbert, we offer a cross-disciplinary approach to students who wish to pursue biological sciences careers and opens opportunities for students to pursue STEM and health professions.

 Consistent with our Hilbert mission, the Biology Program aims to provide students a broad learning experience in the natural sciences and guides them to choose a career path that values strengthening communities through service.